christopher-silvey/Beckin-Google-Injector/readme.txt

 No. Beckin Google Injector only injects tracking scripts.
 It does not add visible elements to your site’s front end.

 == Changelog ==

+= 1.0.4 =
+* Ran phpcbf with the WordPress coding standard across all plugin files to normalize formatting, spacing, and docblocks.
+* No functional changes in this release.
+This is a housekeeping update to keep the codebase aligned with WordPress coding standards.

 = 1.0.3 =
 * Aligned GA4 and GTM markup with Google’s official install snippets by adding the standard <!-- Google tag (gtag.js) --> comment and wrapping the GTM loader script with <!-- Google Tag Manager --> comments.